+This model offers two different boom storage options.
 The boom must be lowered and parked in the boom cradle for transport.
-Swing it into position and allow it to seat in the boom cradle.
+Swing it into position over the top of the tank and allow it to seat in the boom cradle.
 Lower the boom, until it firmly rests in the cradle.
-Place the boom hose in the racks.
+On the passenger side, the end of the hose should be guided onto the hose keeper.
+On the driver side, hose must be coupled to a dig tube and then stored/secured in the pipe rack.